Avoid Email Marketing Mistakes

 by James Shaw

+If you are dappling into email marketing for the first time, let us save you from making any mistakes.
+Here's your chance to learn from some common mistakes before experiencing them yourself!
 It can be so easy to hit that big "Send" button only to realize seconds later that you it was not ready to be sent at all!
 Below are things to ensure that you check before blasting out your campaign to your email database.

 Make sure that the from line uses both your company name and your company email address.
 If your company has multiple email addresses be sure that you use an email address that will be checked in the event that you receive replies from your customers.

 Your subject line should be short and to the point using around 5 to 8 words.
 Be sure that your subject pertains to the content inside the newsletter and isn't too vague or disconnected like "Sale!".
 Give your reader some sense of urgency to open your newsletter and read it.
-On the note of urgency, try not to use overly used words like free, guarantee, etc or excessive punctuation like "!!!".
+On the note of urgency, try not to use overly used words like free, guarantee, etc, or excessive punctuation like "!!!".
 You do not want people to mistake your newsletter for spam.